Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Although the design above is perfectly valid in terms of OOP, neither of these classes are actually unit-testable.
 Because `LocationProvider` depends on its own instance of `HttpClient` and `SolarCalculator` in turn depends on `LocationProvider`, it's impossible to isolate the business logic that may be contained within methods of these classes.

-Let's iterate and replace concrete implementations with abstractions:
+Let's iterate on that code and replace concrete implementations with abstractions:

 ```csharp
 public interface ILocationProvider